 If you put a piece of foliage in the wrong place and remove it, do not re-use the hole that was made.
 Flowers inserted in existing holes won’t last as long.

 Making up and decorating the wreath

-1. Carefully trim the edges of the oasis wreath form, rounding it off to give a nice shape. (picture top right)
+1. Carefully trim the edges of the oasis form, rounding it off to give a nice shape. (picture top right)

 5. Once your wreath is in place, be sure to mist it regularly to help keep the foliage fresh.

 Green Parlour run flower schools throughout the year.
 You can learn more here.